 We will use iClickers for answering in-class questions to review topics and encourage participation. iClickers are available for purchase at the UO Bookstore.
-You must register it to your Blackboard account: log on to Blackboard, go to Course Documents, select iClicker Registration, and fill out the form with your name, Duck ID (this is your username, NOT your student ID number), and the clicker ID number located on the back of the clicker.
+You must register it to your Canvas account: log on to Canvas and select i>Clicker from the left panel, and fill out the form with your name, Duck ID (this is your username, NOT your student ID number), and the clicker ID number located on the back of the clicker.
 I recommend that you put a piece of clear tape over the ID number so that it doesn't rub off.
 Please remember to bring your iClicker to class.
 Clicker questions will count for 10% of your total grade.
 Each day, about half of the clicker points are awarded regardless of whether you get the answers correct, as long as you attempt to answer at least 75% of the questions.
-The remaining half of the clicker points are awarded for correct answers.
-I will drop your two lowest-scoring days of Clicker points, so don't worry if you forget your clicker once or twice.
+The remaining half of the clicker points, so don't worry if you forget your clicker once or twice.
 The objectives of the Clicker questions are exactly the same as those for the Problem Sets.